DANNYDEE93/Depo_3/README.md

 ##### **Post-incident report**
 #### ____________________________________________________________________________

 Between the hour of 12:45pm and 1:05pm on Septermber 22, 2023, all users of the Nike web application encountered an internal server error.
 As we were working on a second version of the web application, this version was hastily deployed to production at 12:45pm.
 Version 2 of the web application a code error within the 'application.py' and 'test_app.py' that caused issues with our internal server that disrupted the connectivity to Nike's web application.
-This critical-level incident affected 100% of users.
-The incident was found and notified by the
+This critical-level incident affected 100% of internal and external users.
+The incident was detected by DataDog from monitor alerts and triggered a successful build in Jenkins and the senior development team was alerted right away.
+A bug error ticket was created and the incident was escalated to our engineering team.

+After receiving a page at {XX:XX UTC}, {ON-CALL ENGINEER} came online at {XX:XX UTC} in {SYSTEM WHERE INCIDENT INFO IS CAPTURED}.

+This engineer did not have a background in the {AFFECTED SYSTEM} so a second alert was sent at {XX:XX UTC} to {ESCALATIONS ON-CALL ENGINEER} into the who came into the room at {XX:XX UTC}.

+Describe how the service was restored and the incident was deemed over.
+Detail how the service was successfully restored and you knew how what steps you needed to take to recovery.

+Depending on the scenario, consider these questions: How could you improve time to mitigation?
+How could you have cut that time by half?

+EXAMPLE:
+We used a three-pronged approach to the recovery of the system:

+{DESCRIBE THE ACTION THAT MITIGATED THE ISSUE, WHY IT WAS TAKEN, AND THE OUTCOME}

+Example: By Increasing the size of the BuildEng EC3 ASG to increase the number of nodes available to support the workload and reduce the likelihood of scheduling on oversubscribed nodes

+Disabled the Escalator autoscaler to prevent the cluster from aggressively scaling-down Reverting the Build Engineering scheduler to the previous version.ccds

  <ins>**Resolution**</ins>